-This gluten free pumpkin bread is the perfect thing for anyone who wants a pretty darn spectacular pumpkin bread recipe—gluten free, paleo, dairy free, or otherwise— in their repertoire.
+This gluten-free pumpkin bread is the absolutely perfect thing for anyone who wants a pretty darn spectacular pumpkin bread recipe—gluten-free, paleo, dairy-free, or otherwise— in their repertoire.
 The low-carb loaf comes together in a flash and boasts all the moist perfection of traditional quick bread thanks to almond flour and coconut flour.
-Although we swear no one will know the difference.–Angie Zoobkoff
+Although no one will ever know the difference.
+Swear.–Angie Zoobkoff

 - 1/2 teaspoon homemade pumpkin pie spice, or store-bought